top of page

 • Significance: These pieces reflect the fusion of indigenous artistry and Catholic influence, serving both decorative and religious purposes.

 • Craftsmanship: Filigree pendants showcase the artistry of Filipino goldsmiths who blended European techniques with native aesthetics.
+Many contemporary designers create filigree jewelry as a tribute to the artistry and spiritual significance of traditional Filipino pieces.

 Each type of traditional Filipino jewelry is a testament to the artistry and cultural richness of the Philippines, serving as a bridge between the past and present while celebrating the unique identity of its people.